Emmotes/ic_spoilers/docs/wren.md

     "id": 2021,
     "flavour_text": "",
     "description": {
-        "desc": "Wren increases the effect of Hero's Call by $(amount)% for each Turn of Fortune's Wheel adventure, variant, or patron variant completed, stacking multiplicatively."
+        "desc": "Wren increases the effect of Hero's Call by $(not_buffed amount)% for each Turn of Fortune's Wheel adventure, variant, or patron variant completed, stacking multiplicatively."
     },
     "effect_keys": [
         {